 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 The bathroom is a conglomeration of cosmetics and medicine/first-aid items.
 In my home, it’s an area that is difficult to corral and keep clutter-free.

-I go through a unclutter ‘process’ almost annually, but there have been too many items that I overlook because A) I spent a lot of money on them or B) I might use them some day.
+This unclutter ‘process’ is one I go through almost annually, but there have been too many items that I overlook because A) I spent a lot of money on them or B) I might use them someday.